-Research continues on topical cream that could tan skin, prevent melanomaJuly 17th, 2014 in Cancer /
+Research continues on topical cream that could tan skin, prevent melanomaJuly 17th, 2014 by Katie Pence in Cancer /

 In 2006, UC researchers were given $1 million from the National Cancer Institute to develop a topical treatment that would not only make skin tan but would also work to both block harmful ultraviolet rays (UV) and repair damage caused by sun exposure, which could lead to skin cancer.